alexanderjbeal/Friend-Finder/README.md

 # Friend Finder

-This is a app to help match users based on their responses to survey questions.
+This is a web app to help match users with a "friend" based on responses to survey questions.

 ## Getting Started